 I. INTRODUCTION.
-This Article discusses the conditions for imposing court-ordered sanctions, and reviewing them on appeal or by mandamus.
+This Article discusses the conditions for imposing court-ordered sanctions, and reviewing them on appeal or by mandamus under Texas law.
 It does not address rules or statutes that permit parties to recover attorney's fees and costs for a plaintiff or a defendant outside the context of sanctions.
+At the end of the paper, a brief comparison is made to equivalent sanctions under Federal Rule of Civil Procedure 11, as interpreted by the U.S. Supreme Court and the Fifth Circuit Court of Appeals.

 In Texas litigation, trial courts can grant sanctions based upon: Tex.
 R. Civ.
-P. 13 (TRCP), TRCP 18a(h), TRCP 21b, TRCP 166a (h), TRCP 215, Chapter 9 of the Texas Civil Practice and Remedies Code (TCP&RC), Chapter 10 of the TCP&RC, and the court's inherent power to sanction.
+P. 13 (TRCP), TRCP 18a(h), TRCP 21b, TRCP 166a (h), TRCP 215, and Chapters 9, 10, 27 and 105 of the Texas Civil Practice and Remedies Code (TCP&RC), and the court's inherent power to sanction.
 Appellate courts can grant sanctions based on Tex.
 R. App.
-P. 45 & 62 (TRAP), and TRAP 52.11.
+P. 45 & 62 (appeal), and TRAP 52.11 (mandamus).

 TRCP 13 applies to a frivolous "pleading, motion, or other paper," and "fictitious suits."
 TRCP 18a(h) permits the court to impose a sanction when denying a motion to recuse a judge.
 TRCP 21b permits a court to impose a sanction for a party's failure to serve a copy of a pleading, plea, motion or other application to the court on other parties in accordance with TRCP and 21a.
-TRCP 166a(h).applies to summary judgment affidavits that are presented in bad faith or solely for the purpose of delay.
+TRCP 166a(h) applies to summary judgment affidavits that are presented in bad faith or solely for the purpose of delay.
 TCP&RC ch.
 9 applies to "[t]he signing of a pleading" in a tort case.
 TCP&RC ch.
 10 applies to "the signing of a pleading or motion" in civil cases generally.
+TCP&RC Chapter 27 applies to anti-SLAPP motions to dismiss under the Texas Citizens Protection Act.
+TCP&RC Chapter 105 applies to frivolous claims filed by state agencies.
 TRCP 215 applies to the failure to comply with a variety of obligations relating to pre-trial discovery.
 The court's inherent power to sanction applies to behavior that interferes with a core function of the judiciary.
 TRAP 45 & 62 apply to frivolous appeals in the courts of appeals and Texas Supreme Court, respectively.
 TRAP 52.11 applies to sanctions imposed by appellate courts in original proceedings (i.e., mandamus).
 Presumably, appellate courts also have the inherent power to sanction.

 II.
 SANCTIONS UNDER TEX.
 R. CIV.
 P. 13.
-TRCP 13 is the mainstay authority for granting sanctions for frivolous law suits.
+TRCP 13 is the mainstay authority for granting sanctions for frivolous claims and defenses.
 TRCP 13 provides: